CMS-Enterprise/easi-app/docs/adr/0033-technical-action-scheduling.md

 a3 --No-->  a5(Sleep for defined interval)
 a5 --> a2
 ```
-* Justifiaction
+* Justification
 > * Simplicity:
->> * Writing our own publication queue will allow us to manage the job direcly from the existing repository
+>> * Writing our own publication queue will allow us to manage the job directly from the existing repository
 >> * This avoids additional libraries and dependencies
 > * Readability:
 >> * Because the code is in the same repo, it is easier to follow the logic.